wp-plugins/flyzoo/readme.txt

 * Embeddable chat: embed a group chat into your layout to improve user experience!
 (PRO Plan)

-* Live Support with multiple operators: support requests are automatically routed to the first available operator
+* Live Support Chat with multiple operators: support requests are automatically routed to the first available operator

 * Real-time traffic monitor: identify and chat with potential customers to increase sales!

 * Pop out chats to external browser windows

-* Customize chat colors, features and greeting messages
+* Customize colors, features and greeting messages

 * Single Sign On: users can login and chat using their existing WordPress/BuddyPress accounts